microsoft/bond/CONTRIBUTING.md

 preceded by an empty line and should be wrapped at around 72 characters.
 This helps with various outputs from Git or other tools.

-You can update message of local commits you haven't pushed yet using `git commit --amend` or `git rebase --interactive` with *reword* command.
+You can update messages of local commits you haven't pushed yet using `git commit --amend` or `git rebase --interactive` with *reword* command.

 ### Pull request